divyanshu1218/e-commerce-follow-along/README.md

 	2. Add a quantity selection option for users.
 	3. Implement an “Add to Cart” button for easy purchase.

-# Cart Functionality - Milestone 17 **
+Milestone 17 - Add to Cart 🛒

-📌 Overview
+Overview

-This milestone focuses on implementing a cart feature by creating an endpoint that allows users to add products to their cart and store them in the database.
+In this milestone, you’ll implement a backend endpoint to add products to a cart and store them in the database.

-🎯 Learning Objectives
+Learning Goals 🎯
-By completing this milestone, we:
-✔ Edited the user schema to store cart products.
+	•	Update the user schema to store cart products.
-✔ Created a Cart schema to store products separately.
-✔ Developed a backend API endpoint to add products to the cart.
+	•	Create an API endpoint to add product details to the cart.
-✔ Successfully stored cart data in the database (MongoDB Atlas).

-# Fetch Cart Items - Milestone 18
+Steps 📝
+	1. Define the cart schema to store products.
+	2. Implement an endpoint to receive and store product details in the cart.

+Milestone 18 - Fetch Cart Products 🛒

-📌 Overview
+Overview

-In this milestone, we will implement a backend endpoint to fetch all products inside a user's cart.
-This will allow the cart page to display the items stored in the database.
+In this milestone, you’ll implement a backend endpoint to fetch all products in a user’s cart for display on the cart page.

-🎯 Learning Goals
+Learning Goals 🎯
-By the end of this milestone, you will:
-✅ Create an endpoint to receive requests from the cart page.
+	•	Create an endpoint to handle requests from the cart page.
+	•	Fetch all cart products using the user’s email.

+Steps 📝
+	1. Define a backend endpoint for the cart page.
-✅ Implement backend logic to fetch all products inside the cart using the user's email.
+	2. Implement logic to retrieve products from the cart based on the user’s email.

-🏗️ Steps for Implementation
-1️⃣ Create an Endpoint for the Cart Page
-Set up a GET request in your backend to retrieve cart items for a specific user.
-2️⃣ Fetch Products from the Database
-Query the database using the user’s email to retrieve all products in their cart.
-Return the fetched products as a JSON response.